eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 This holds up to the platform, where it is possible to e.g. use runtime polymorphism or simply link against some library.

-## Reponsibilty of the Platform
+### Reponsibilty of the Platform

 1. Define the error handling backend
 1. It expects that errors satisfy some mild conditions (like providing a code)
 1. Provide a header that defines the reporting; to be used by any module

-In principle a platform can support a wide range of error types, from simple code to monadic result types.
+In principle a platform can support a wide range of error types, from simple error codes to monadic result types.
 The only condition is that the backend must be able to handle them.

 In this way, the platform defines a contract for the errors.

-## Reponsibilty of a Module
+### Reponsibilty of a Module

 1. Define all its errors and error codes
 1. The errors must satisfy the error contract conditions required by the platform.